British weather in July

 2004 Close to being an average month: slightly cooler, wetter, and duller than usual.
 It was however slightly drier than average in Scotland.
 Quite wet and cool in the first half, warmer and sunnier in the second.
 A strong depression early brought north-easterly gales and then heavy rain to the south on the 7-8th.
 Indeed, in much of the south more than half the month's total; rainfall fell on just the 7th, with up to 30 mm in less than 24 hours across much of the south.
 This was followed by severe thunderstorms.
 Wittering, near Peterborough, saw 109 mm in just over 24 hours.
 It was followed by northerly winds; at Sennybridge the maximum on the 8th did not exceed 10C (9.6C, one of the lowest July maximum since 1993).
 There was a warmer spell at the end of the month, with 30C being reached at Heathrow on the 29th.
 However, the period from the middle of June to the middle of July was the worst summer spell since 1981.

 2005 Overall slightly warmer than average.
 Slightly wetter than average in the south, dry in the north.
 Cool and cloudy beginning and end, with hot, sunny spells midmonth.
-Parts of Scotland have their hottest day for 15 years on the 11th and 12th; 30.3C at Aberfeldy was the highest since 1976.
+Parts of Scotland had their hottest day for 15 years on the 11th and 12th; 30.3C recorded at Aberfeldy was the highest since 1976.
 It reached 30.9C at Heathrow on the 14th.
 The north and east were particularly cool at the end of the month, with a maximum of only 10.9C near Durham on the 28th.
-A tornado devastates parts of Birmingham on the 28th, causing severe damage in the Kings Heath, Small Heath, Moseley, and Balsall Heath regions, reaching T% intensity and cutting a swath of damage 500 m wide.
-Several tornadoes affected the Midlands on that day.
+A tornado devastated parts of Birmingham on the 28th, causing severe damage in the Kings Heath, Small Heath, Moseley, and Balsall Heath regions, reaching T5 intensity and cutting a swath of damage 500 m wide with winds estimated at more than 140 mph, blowing over a 1000 trees, injuring 19, and causing £39 million of damage.
+Several other tornadoes affected the Midlands on that day.

 2006 The hottest and sunniest month on record (19.7C CET), in both England and Scotland.
 It was particularly warm across the east and noth (in fact July 1983 was hotter along the south coast and in the west country).
 Scotland also had its hottest month on record.
 Shanklin and Eastbourne saw 343 hours of sunshine.
 On average there as more than 50% sunshine than average (263 hours in England and Wales).
 There was a heatwave at the start; some violent thunderstorms, particularly in the NW, on the 2nd, as it reaches 32C in London (Heathrow).
 There was severe flooding in west Yorkshire following the storms.
 82 mm of rain fell in a storm at Yare (Glocs.) on the 5-6th.
 After a cooler spell, the sunshine and heat returned, with a new high temperature of the year, 32.7C, at London Heathrow on the 17th.
 This didn't last long: on the 19th a new July record maximum is set, beating the previous record of 1911, with 36.5C at Wisley (Surrey) and 36.3C near Gatwick Airport in Sussex.
 It even reaches 30.5C at Prestwick in Scotland, and 34.2 (Penhow, Newport) was a new Welsh July record.
 30C was reached somewhere in the country on every day from the 16th to the 27th apart from the 23rd.
 After cooling down slightly, the heat returned, with 34C being recorded at Charlwood (Surrey) on the 25th.
 There were thunderstorms after the 19th.
 There were some humid and thundery spells throughout the month.